-The glaucoma specialists of Ophthalmology Consultants in St. Louis, MO use the latest techniques and technologies to diagnose and treat glaucoma with the goal of halting disease progression.
+The glaucoma specialists of Ophthalmology Consultants in and around St. Louis, Missouri use the latest techniques and technologies to diagnose and treat glaucoma to halt disease progression.
 Schedule an appointment with an Ophthalmology Consultants glaucoma specialist today.

 Glaucoma is a sight-threatening disease that can cause damage to the delicate optic nerve that connects the eye to the brain.
 Most often, the damage is a result of chronic high pressure within the eye that slowly destroys the nerve fibers.

 Anyone can develop glaucoma, but it’s important to be aware of these risk factors:

 Being African American

 Having certain medical conditions such as diabetes or hypertension

 Glaucoma usually shows no symptoms until permanent vision loss has occurred, so it’s even more important for those at higher risk to have regular eye exams to detect and treat glaucoma early.
 With early detection and careful management, significant damage to eyesight from glaucoma is nearly always preventable.